Eating Smart, Being Active: Plan, Shop & Save

 - Of Californians age 65 or older, 70% have at least one chronic condition, compared to 26% of those age 18 to 39.

+See the complete report and charts now.
 This report is published as part of the CHCF California Health Care Almanac, an online clearinghouse for key data and analysis examining California’s health care marketplace.
 Find all Almanac reports at www.chcf.org/almanac.

 Protect Your Family From E-Cigarettes